YizhunSim/odin-recipes/README.md

 # odin-recipes

-odin project - Creation of a receipe page
+The project is based of on the Odin Project, foundational lessons to learn about HTML and CSS.